 There is no sure way to prevent vulvar cancer.
 Some risk factors for this cancer, such as your age and family history, are not within your control.
-But there are some things you can do that may help lower your risk of getting vulvar cancer.
+But you can do some things that may help lower your risk of getting vulvar cancer.

 The best things you can do to prevent vulvar cancer are to lower the risks you can control.
 You should also get regular gynecological exams.
 In some cases, healthcare providers also suggest doing self-exams.

-Things you can do to help lower your risk for vulvar cancer
+What to do to lower your risk for vulvar cancer

-Avoid human papillomavirus (HPV) and HIV infection.
+Don't get infected with human papillomavirus (HPV) or HIV.
 You can help prevent HPV by not having sex as a preteen or young teen.
 Having sex with a condom can also help.
-So can avoiding sex with many people or with people who have had a lot of partners.
+So can not having sex with many people or with people who have had a lot of partners.

-Note that condoms provide some protection against HPV, but not full protection.
+Note that condoms give some protection against HPV, but not full protection.
 Even so, if you use them regularly, they help prevent the spread of HIV and many other sexually transmitted diseases.
-You should talk to your healthcare provider about vaccines to help prevent HPV infection.
-Ask if one of them might be right for you.
+Talk with your healthcare provider about the vaccine for HPV.
+Ask if it might be right for you.